ArtskydJ/josephdykstra.com/content/a-vote-for-a-candidate-that-cant-win.md

 - 4000 are voting for Kandidate Ketchup
 - 1500 are voting for Candidate Creamy Cool Whip

 You are a supporter of Candidate Creamy Cool Whip, and you strongly *distaste* Candidate Clam Chowder.
-You're not a fan of Kandidate Ketchup, but "Ketchup is a bit better than Clam Chowder", you tell yourself.
+You're not a fan of Kandidate Ketchup, but *"Ketchup is a bit better than Clam Chowder"*, you tell yourself.

 Election day is coming up, and the Ketchuppers say that if you don't vote for Kandidate Ketchup, you're voting for Candidate Clam Chowder.

 Here are the two scenarios:

-1. You give in the demands, and cast your vote for Ketchup
+1. You give in to the demands, and cast your vote for Ketchup
   - Clam Chowder: 4500 votes
   - Ketchup: 4001 votes
   - Creamy Cool Whip: 1500 votes